-Despite growth in EU GDP, gross inland energy consumption and primary energy consumption are, by construction, reduced step-wise according to the increasingly ambitious options for the energy efficiency target for 2030.
+Despite growth in EU GDP73, gross inland energy consumption and primary energy consumption74 are, by construction, reduced step-wise according to the increasingly ambitious options for the energy efficiency target for 2030.
 The absolute values for consumption and changes in consumption compared to the 2007 baseline, REF2016 projections and 2005 historical values can be found in Table 6.
 A target of 27% energy efficiency would equal primary energy consumption of 1369 Mtoe in 2030.
 When increasing the target to 30%, primary energy consumption is 1321 Mtoe in 2030.
 The policy scenarios demonstrate significant differences in terms of the consumption of various primary energy sources.

-- As regards solid fuels (in particular coal), absolute gross inland consumption is significantly reduced in EUCO27 in comparison to REF2016.
+- As regards solid fuels (notably coal), absolute gross inland consumption is significantly reduced in EUCO27 in comparison to REF2016.
 For EUCO30, EUCO+33 and EUCO+35 solid fuels consumption increases slightly compared to EUCO27 but still remains well below the solid fuel consumption in the REF2016.
-The highest intensity of energy efficiency measures leads to an overall reduction of solids consumption.
-In general lower ETS prices allow maintaining consumption of solids as the scenarios become more ambitious.
+Highest intensity of energy efficiency measures lead to an overall reduction of solids consumption.
+In general, lower ETS prices, as the scenarios become more ambitious, allow maintaining consumption of solids.
 Also, energy efficiency measures tend to target more specifically gas and oil consumption, as they represent the main fuel in, respectively, heating and transport energy consumption.
 In the most ambitious EUCO+40 scenario, GHG emission levels are reduced by more than 40% and consequently the required reduction in solid fuels consumption is stronger. - For oil, the absolute reduction of consumption is closely linked with transport policies, notably CO2 standards for light duty vehicles becoming more stringent.
 Additional reductions in oil consumption vary from 2% in EUCO30 to 9% in EUCO+40 compared to EUCO27. - Natural gas is the fuel for which the reduction of consumption is most pronounced.
-The more ambitious the energy efficiency target, the higher are the reductions achieved as energy efficiency policies improve the thermal integrity of buildings which reduces gas consumption.
+The more ambitious energy efficiency target, the higher reductions achieved as energy efficiency policies improve the thermal integrity of buildings which reduces gas consumption.
 EUCO27 reduces gas consumption by 5% compared to REF2016.
 EUCO30 further reduced natural gas consumption by 10% compared to EUCO27.
 In EUCO+33, the reduction amounts to 19%.
-In the most ambitious scenario EUCO+40, gas consumption is reduced by 34% compared to EUCO27 baseline.
+In the most ambitious scenario EUCO+40, gas consumption is reduced by 34% compared to EUCO27 baseline. - Absolute consumption of nuclear decreases in 2030 in all scenarios. - The consumption of renewables reflects the achievement of the target of 27% (or even overshooting it as in case of EUCO+ scenarios) of RES in gross final energy consumption75.
+As energy consumption decreases with increased energy efficiency,